 The unmarked dark tail has a characteristic rattle at the end, which can break off.
 Therefore, the absence of a rattle does not indicate that a snake is not a rattlesnake.

 The only other rattlesnake in eastern Canada is the Massasauga, which has dark bars on the top of the head.
-That species reaches a length of only one metre.
+That species reaches a length of only 55 to 75 centimetres.

 Timber rattlesnakes inhabit upland forested areas with associated rocky areas.
 This snake hibernates communally in rock slides and on ledges and outcrops, usually those that face south.
 Occupied sites range from mature forests to young forests.

-Timber rattlesnakes breed in the spring or fall, and females give birth to an average of seven live young from August through October.
+Timber rattlesnakes breed in the spring or fall, and females give birth to an average of nine live young from August through October.
 Females reproduce only once every two to six years.
 At birth, the young are 19 to 38 centimetres in length.
-Females reach maturity after seven to 11 years when they are approximately 80 centimetres long.
+Females reach maturity after seven to 13 years when they are usually longer than one metre in length.
 The timber rattlesnake is a long-lived species, and some individuals are thought to live for over 30 years.
 Individuals return to the same hibernation site year after year.
-In the summer, these snakes move up to seven kilometres away from their hibernation site to search for food and mates.
+In the summer, these snakes move many kilometres away from their hibernation site to search for food and mates.

 Like all rattlesnakes, the timber rattlesnake is a pit viper.
 Two heat-sensitive pits between its eyes and nostrils allow it to see thermal images of its environment.
 This ability, along with its venom and camouflage, make the timber rattlesnake a very effective ambush predator of small mammals, its primary prey.
 This snake uses its fangs to deliver venom produced in special glands behind its eyes.
 Although the timber rattlesnake is venomous, few human fatalities due to its bite have been recorded.
 More people die every year from insect stings than from rattlesnake bites.